 - +44 (0)1865 226394 (fax +44 (0)1865 251075)

 The chance discovery of psychotropic drugs in the middle of the last century transformed the practice of psychiatry.
-However since then progress has been relatively slow and recently the pharmaceutical industry has significantly decreased its investment in psychotropic drug development.
+However in recent years, with dwindling industry investment, the development of new psychotropic drugs has been relatively slow.
+It is therefore crucial for academia to stimulate the process of drug discovery.

 The Clinical Psychopharmacology group comprises of collaborations between basic scientists and clinicians, using techniques such as pharmacological challenge, neuroimaging, neuropsychological testing and drug repurposing to explore the mechanisms of new and existing psychopharmacological treatments in psychiatry.

 On order to inform a ‘precision medicine’ approach to treatment, we explore the different mechanistic pathways that can lead to severe mental illness.
 For example, there is increasing evidence that inflammation may play a role in the symptoms of depression.
 Our group is currently investigating if the anti-inflammatory properties of a type of drug commonly prescribed to lower cholesterol, called statins, has antidepressant effects.
 By exploring the influence of statins on emotional processing, in collaboration with the Oxford Psychopharmacology and Emotion Laboratory (PERL), we can gain insight into potential inflammatory mechanisms of depression.